Xenonsmurf/Ashita-4-Plugins-and-Addons/WeatherFX/README.md

 # WeatherFX Plugin

 ## Description
-WeatherFX Plugin for Ashita v4, interacts with the game’s internal weather system to dynamically modify weather effects during gameplay.
-By leveraging the game’s own functions for setting weather, the plugin attempts to set the weather effect as requested by the user.
-If the request fails (e.g., invalid weather type or unavailable resources), the game will fall back to a default weather setting of Suny or NULL, ensuring the game continues to run smoothly.
-If NULL the sky will turn black, user will need to select a differnt weather_tag.
+The WeatherFX Plugin for Ashita v4 interacts with the game’s weather system to change weather effects during gameplay.
+It uses the game’s built-in functions to set the weather based on the user’s request.
+If the request fails (e.g., invalid weather or missing resources), it will default to Sunny or NULL.
+If the weather is set to NULL, the sky will turn black, and the user will need to choose a different weather tag.

 ## /load WeatherFX
 This loads the plug-in.